Setting Up Email Catch All on Gmail

 This article was updated in December 2018 and is correct at the time of writing following a much-needed and long awaited simplification of the catch-all setup.

-To start with, you'll need to have Admin privileges and then log in to your GSuite Admin.
-From there select Apps > GSuite > Gmail > Default Routing:
+You'll need to have Admin privileges and then log in to your GSuite Admin.
+Select Apps > GSuite > Gmail > Default Routing:

 Click Add Setting.
 This activates a pop-up that we'll take step by step.